The Ultimate List of Ecommerce Statistics for 2022

 12. 80% of consumers are more likely to purchase a product when offered free shipping.
 “Free shipping” tag increases conversion rates by 50% and online sales by 10%.

 66% of customers expect free shipping on every online purchase.
-80% say the online shops should offer free shipping when ordering above a certain dollar amount.
+80% say that online shops should offer free shipping when ordering above a certain dollar amount.

 Moreover, a Statista survey highlights that 62% of customers said free shipping is one of the most important factors influencing them to shop from a particular ecommerce market.

 Other reasons that influence customers to buy from a particular online retail landscape are:

 - 70% said online deals and competitive pricing.

 - 50% said a wide selection of products.

 - 64% of customers are more likely to purchase if the retail websites offer free exchange and return.

 In all, offering free shipping increases conversions and revenue.